sdmay25-40/Hybrid-Relightable-3D-Gaussian-Rendering/README.md

 ## Abstract
-*We present a novel hybrid pipeline for generating relightable 3D Gaussian splats from consumer-grade smartphone video.
-Our system combines classical Structure-from-Motion with neural Gaussian optimization in PyTorch.
-The output is a scene of 3D Gaussians that can be rendered in real time in Unity with custom lighting setups or exported for 3D printing.
+*We present a novel hybrid pipeline for generating relightable 3D Gaussian splats from video.
+Built on Unity Editor Version 2022.3.50f1, our system combines classical Structure-from-Motion with gaussian optimization using a neural network in PyTorch.
+The output is a scene of 3D Gaussians that can be rendered in real time in Unity with custom lighting setups.
 This enables realistic asset creation from everyday footage for use in games, film, AR/VR, and rapid prototyping.*

 ---
 ##Prerequisites before use:
 #Software Requirements:
     Must have Unity installed on your computer.
+    Must have Python 3.10+
+    Must have the Colmap libary installed
 #Hardware Requirements:
     Must have an Nvidia's graphics card in your computer.